wpbest/cmake-win-phone-app/README.md

 Where to build the binaries: C:/git/build/cmake-win-phone-app

-Before configuring your project use "Add Entry" button to add the following parameters for Windows Store build
+Before configuring your project use "Add Entry" button to add the following parameters for Windows Phone build

 Add Cache Entry